SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 docker build -t softengheigvd/ha .
 ```

-From there, you will be notified when you need to keep track of the logs.
-The logs
+From now on, we will ask you to systematically keep the logs and copy
-will be asked as a deliverable of the lab.
-You will notice: (**keep logs**) to remind
-you to keep them for the report.
+them into your repository as a lab deliverable.
+Whenever you see the
+notice (**keep logs**) after a command, copy the logs into the
+repository.

 Run the `ha` container first and capture the logs with `docker logs` (**keep the logs**).